Try-like/UnitTesting/README.md

-This is a class in C#.
+This is a class in C# with Denis Panjuta.
 The Unit Testing is believed to help pass your code.
 This will help me view if my projects have passed.
 Although I did Jump forward to use unit testing, this was to help compare any probability.